When to go on a Eurail trip

 How to decide when to go on a Eurail trip!
 Despite the popularity of the summer, travel in Europe has advantages in all seasons.
 Ample holiday time and good weather lead to heavy crowds in the cities and booked-up trains across the continent.
 The winter brings cold temperatures for much, but not all, of Europe.
 However, opportunities abound for winter sports and fewer tourists make it easier to get around.
 The spring or autumn shoulder season is an excellent compromise.
 Your Eurail Global Pass gives you a lot of flexibility for each season.

 Undoubtedly, Europe is most popular in the summer.
-Imagine parks filled with people soaking up the sun, cafes spilling onto city squares, hiking across the greenest pastures high in the Alps.
+Imagine parks filled with people soaking up the sun, cafes spilling onto city squares, and hiking across the greenest pastures high in the Alps.
 There’s no fighting the allure: the weather is good, moods are positive, everyone is laid back.

 Summertime in Europe can be crowded.
 You’ll most likely have to book accommodation, night trains, and long-distance trains well in advance.
 In France, know that the TGV trains have limited seat allocation for pass holders.
 You might also have some early mornings lining up to beat the masses into the museums.